 From Lisbon to The Algarve by bus

 Getting from Lisbon to the Algarve is very easy.
-And there are quite a few options if you choose to go with public transport.
+And there are quite a few options if you choose to go by public transport.
 In general, the bus is the cheapest, and sometimes the easiest, option.

 Rede Expressos buses run from Lisbon to several cities in the Algarve.
 On their website, you can see timetables and buy tickets with three different companies (Rede Expressos, Renex, and EVA).